jawolf94/simple-wave-game/README.txt

 Each level will get progressively harder and more dream-like.

 --
-Note: This game is in alpha.
+Note: This game contains only a demo level.
 User expereince optimizations and game play balances are largely unimplemented at this time.

 All C# code written for this game can be found under Wave Survival Game/Assets/Scripts in the Unity3D Assets repo.